hmslima/sambahsacompletegrammar/sambahsa.md

     -   As I've said before: the IPA practically only will be used in this “alphabet and pronunciation” chapter, in the rest of the book I will use only SPT!
-The IPA is only a secure guide for you learning SPT, which is important!
+The IPA is only a secure guide for you learning SPT!

--   If the IPA and SPT wont be clear for you, I put some words from our english language transcribed in these alphabets to you comprehend them well.
+-   If the IPA wont be clear for you, I put some words from our english language transcribed in these alphabets to you comprehend them well.